-Each blade server has two independent Ethernet controllers, each with its own MAC address and a dedicated 1000-Mbps link to one of the switch modules (Controller 1 to Switch A and Controller 2 to Switch B in this diagram).
+Each blade server has two independent Ethernet controllers, each with its own MAC address and a dedicated 1000-Mbps link to one of the switch modules in I/O module bays 1 and 2 (Controller 1 to Switch A and Controller 2 to Switch B in this diagram).
 In this configuration (the default), the blade servers share access to four external ports on each switch.
 There is no internal data path between the two switches within the BladeCenter chassis; an external network device is required for data packets to flow from one internal switch to the other.